emissary-ingress/emissary/reference/ambassador-with-aws.md

 **Note:** By default `type: LoadBalancer` will deploy an Elastic Load Balancer (ELB) running in L4 mode.
 This is typically enough for most users and the configuration options laid out below are not required.

+## AWS load balancer notes

+AWS provides three types of load balancers:

+* "Classic" Load Balancer (abbreviated ELB or CLB, sometimes referred to as ELBv1 or Elastic Load Balancer)
+  * Supports L4 (TCP, TCP+SSL) and L7 load balancing (HTTP 1.1, HTTPS 1.1)
+  * Does not support WebSockets unless running in L4 mode
+  * Does not support HTTP 2 (which is required for GRPC) unless running in L4 mode
+  * Can perform SSL/TLS offload
+* Application Load Balancer (abbreviated ALB, sometimes referred to as ELBv2)
+  * Supports L7 only
+  * Supports WebSockets
+  * Supports a broken implementation of HTTP2 (trailers are not supported and these are needed for GRPC)
+  * Can perform SSL/TLS offload
+* Network Load Balancer (abbreviated NLB)
+  * Supports L4 only
+  * Cannot perform SSL/TLS offload

+In Kubernetes, when using the AWS integration and a service of type `LoadBalancer`, the only types of load balancers that can be created are ELBs and NLBs (in Kubernetes 1.9 and later).
+When `aws-load-balancer-backend-protocol` is set to `tcp`, AWS will create a L4 ELB.
+When `aws-load-balancer-backend-protocol` is set to `http`, AWS will create a L7 ELB.

 ## Load Balancer Annotations

 There are a number of `aws-load-balancer` annotations that can be configured in the Ambassador service to control the AWS load balancer it deploys.
 You can view all of them in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/cluster-administration/cloud-providers/#load-balancers).
 This document will go over the subset that is most relevant when deploying Ambassador.